Mathematics

 Consent: Department Consent Required

-For the student who wishes to pursue independent study of a topic in mathematics under the supervision of a member of the mathematics department.
+For the student who wishes to pursue directed study of a topic in mathematics under the supervision of a member of the mathematics department.

 Repeat: Course may be repeated